oleksabor/work-tracker/README.md

 This may be a problem if exercises are short and pauses between exercises are less than 9 minutes.

+This may be resolved by turning a battery optimization off (Settings - Battery) however this may cause a battery drain.

 ### Usage
 I've found that there is a way to get notifications each five minutes between exercises.